Decolonizing Travel with The Hybrid Tours.

 “We are trying to encourage survivors to write books so the atrocities they faced aren’t forgotten.
 We also encourage them to appear in court, to fight for their rights and to tell the truth about what they experienced.
 Politicians are not inclined to help survivors because their testimonies are a problem for them.
 If survivors write these books and appear in courts to show the true picture of what happened in the concentration camps and how many people were detained, it would not be favourable for politics.

 5,000 people are still alive but are afraid to come forward.
 As I mentioned, any assistance from beneficial sources is minor and we need financial funds for our activities, this is why we can’t help survivors financially.
 However, we provide some psychological assistance to help them cope with everything that they went through.
-None of the Croatian leaders have accepted the ruling, they need to accept what they did here.

-One thing we are also currently trying to do is adopt a law on all torture in the camps against people of all religions.
+One thing we are also currently trying to do is to push authorities to adopt a law on all torture in the camps against people of all religions.
 In BiH, we have 3 different politics at the state level.
 Three different versions of what happened.
 In comparison to the Serbs and the Croats, Bosniaks have no rights secured by institutions because the other two are strongly against this.
 They want to stop Bosniaks from getting any rights.
 No medical help was even offered to survivors.

 In 2017, the ICTY sentenced Bosnian Croat wartime military and political leaders to 111 years in prison for taking part in a joint criminal enterprise aimed at forcibly removing Bosniaks from Herceg-Bosna in an attempt to create a ‘Greater Croatia’.
 None of the Croatian leaders have accepted the ruling, they need to accept what they did here.”